-NEWPORT, Ark. – Energy efficiency incentives from Entergy Arkansas, Inc. are helping Southwest Steel Processing, LLC Newport manufacturing plant save money by reducing the amount of electricity required to produce steel forgings.
+Energy efficiency incentives from Entergy Arkansas are helping Arkansas State University-Beebe’s campuses save money by reducing the amount of electricity required for operation.

 Rick Riley, president and chief executive officer of Entergy Arkansas Inc., will be named senior vice president of distribution operations and asset management.
 Laura Landreaux will replace Riley as president and chief executive officer of Entergy Arkansas.